w314/notes/000-knowledge/react.md

 #  if using with TypeScript
 npx create-react-app <app-name> --template typescrpipt

-# create TypeScirpt config file if needed
+# create TypeScirpt config file if needed (it will be created with the method above)
 npc tsc --init

 #  install dependencies if using cloned directory